robbelouwet/masterthesis-forkskinny/reports/second_semester/easter_holidays.md

 continued writing the theses.
 I didn't work on code because I'm waiting on Erik's response on whether or not the ShiftRows implementation is actually wrong.
 This would mean that Erik's test vectors aren't correct.
 Concerning the theses: I migrated everything to overleaf.
-Statrted from my faculty's template and started adding texts and the titles that generate the table of contents.
+Started from my faculty's template and started adding texts and the titles that generate the table of contents.

+## Friday, april 7th

+I changed my mind again and decided to stay with the swapped nibbles implementation.
+This makes things a tidy bit more complicated, but I already had implemented almost everything, so it didn't really make sense to change the implementation.
+I also FINALLY implemented and fixed the fixsliced keyschedule and it produces the correct round keys.
+I didn't realize this, but the fixedslicing keyschedule actually *does* produce the same roundkeys, I initially thought this wasn't the case.
+In the beginning I thought this fixed slicing key schedule was going to derive completely different round keys than the original schedule, but this isn't the case.
+I drew it out on paper and now I fully understand it why and how it works.